getsolus/solus-site.github.io/content/blog/2019-01-14-2019-to-venture-ahead.md

 ### Cuppa

-[Comprehensive Upstream Project Polling Assistant](https://github.com/DataDrake/cuppa) (or Cuppa, for short) enables us to easily track and report the current state of our package repository and individual packages within it, across a wide variety of sources such as (but not limited to):
+[Comprehensive Upstream Provider Polling Assistant](https://github.com/DataDrake/cuppa) (or Cuppa, for short) enables us to easily track and report the current state of our package repository and individual packages within it, across a wide variety of sources such as (but not limited to):

 - CPAN
 - GitHub